 Your GP may prescribe or suggest a stronger antiperspirant for you, antiperspirant containing aluminium chloride is often used to treat hyperhidrosis.

-To book a consultation is easy, choose to email your enquiry email@example.com or call our reception team on 0333 9000 010.
-Summerfield Healthcare’s medical reception team are specially trained to deal with all enquiries in a professional, promptly & private manner.
+To book a consultation is easy, choose to email your enquiry [email protected] or call our reception team on 0333 9000 010.
+Summerfield Healthcare’s medical reception team are specially trained to deal with all enquiries in a professional, prompt & private manner.

 Although Summerfield Healthcare is a private practice our fees are low cost and structured with you in mind.
 Initial consultation fees are listed below: